 A Network of New Yorkers Working To End Hunger

 Hunger Action Network of New York State was founded in 1982 as a membership organization representing emergency food providers and other concerned individuals and organizations sharing the common goal of ending hunger and its root causes, including poverty.
-Our policy work is driven by the will of our members.
-Each year at our annual membership meeting priority issue areas are discussed and voted upon by members.
+The will of our members drives our policy work., each year at our annual membership meeting priority issue areas are discussed and voted upon by members.

 Our approach is a combination of grassroots organizing and public policy research, education and advocacy.
 Hunger Action Network brings together voices from all regions of the state and from all backgrounds to advocate for increased support for programs that provide immediate food needed while also building a unified statewide platform for long-term solutions to hunger